jupyter/jupyter.github.io/README.md

 bundle install
 ```

 cd into the root of this directory,

 ```
 bundle exec jekyll serve --baseurl ''
 ```

-Open your browser to localhost:4000
+Open your browser to localhost:4000.

-Edit the various part and reload at will.
+Edit the various parts and reload at will.

-Enjoy
+Enjoy.

-# What is where.
+# What is where

 Most pages are located at the place where their URL is, nothing fancy.
 Headers
-and footer are in `_includes/head.html`, `_includes/header.html` ,
+and footer are in `_includes/head.html`, `_includes/header.html`,
 `_includes/footer.html`.

-The **navbar** is in `_data/nav.yml` and look like that:
+The **navbar** is in `_data/nav.yml` and looks like that:

 ```
 head: